mattcoldwater/Video-ReID/README.md

 This is forked from https://github.com/jiyanggao/Video-Person-ReID All weights are [Here](https://drive.google.com/open?id=1kQxbbsMX5OJnNDl9sBQNrIjRkFbnc_5c)

+See opt.py for more detailed instruction of running code on the command line.

 # Video-Person-ReID

 This is the code repository for tech report "Revisiting Temporal Modeling for Video-based Person ReID": https://arxiv.org/abs/1805.02104.